 Jon A Jackson's Fang Mulheisen series of police novels feature a Mafia gangster named Umberto who is addicted to extremely strong Latin American chilli sauces.

-At one point in the Mallorean, during a state banquet, the heroes try a seemingly-inoffensive rice dish.
-Turns out it's from their world's answer to India.
-As most of the cast lunge for the water decanter, Sadi calmly keeps eating it.
+At one point in The Malloreon, during a state banquet, the heroes try a seemingly-inoffensive rice dish.
+Turns out it's from their world's answer to India, populated primarily by elephant herders who even treat mealtime as tests of personal courage, and "spend the rainy season trying to build bonfires in each other's stomachs".
+As most of the cast lunge for the water decanter, Sadi calmly keeps eating the stuff.
 He's not affected because he's used to being poisoned.